soniclavier/bigdata-notebook/_posts/2016-03-12-flink_trigger_evictor.markdown

 The function sum will be applied only to the 3 items which are left in the window after eviction.

-That conludes this post, you can find the code used in this aritcle in my [GitHub](https://github.com/soniclavier/hadoop_datascience/tree/master/flink/src/main/scala/com/vishnu/flink/streaming).
+That concludes this post, you can find the code used in this article in my [GitHub](https://github.com/soniclavier/hadoop_datascience/tree/master/flink/src/main/scala/com/vishnu/flink/streaming).
 Thanks for reading!
 <br/><a href="http://vishnuviswanath.com/">Home</a>